Best Enrichment Classes by Age: What to Enrol Your Child In (Singapore)

 Classes Worth Considering

-- By age 4, children should be comfortable in water and learning basic strokes
+Swimming (if not already enrolled) — By age 4, children should be comfortable in water.
+This is a safety priority.

 Emerging Options

-- If your child shows interest in letters and reading, a phonics programme can be valuable
+Phonics and early literacy — If your child shows interest in letters and reading, a phonics programme can be valuable.
+Choose fun over drill-based.
+Cost: $200-$450/month

 Ages 5-6: Pre-Primary Preparation